 The primary responsibility of schools is to educate students.
 If a student is under the influence of mind-altering chemicals, that student cannot learn.
-If a student is depressed and feels hopeless, he or she cannot learn effectively.
-If a student disrupts the school climate, other students will not be able to learn and teachers will not be able to teach.
+If a student is depressed and feels hopeless, he or

 A Student Assistance Program is a way to identify at-risk students who are having school-related problems because of alcohol and drug use, are at-risk of suicide, and/or are experiencing mental health problems.
 It is also a method for intervening and referring these students to appropriate community services.
 It is an intervention, not a treatment program.
 The heart of the program is the Student Assistance Team, which is a core group of school personnel specially trained to assist these students.
 The student assistance program team (SAP) will review referrals weekly to determine the need for student assessment and intervention strategies.
 The SAP team shall consist of administrators, counselors, the nurse, and faculty members.
 Because the Big Spring School District respects parents/guardians and regards parents as partners in the formal education of their children, Student Assistance Team members at Big Spring will contact parents/guardians prior to gathering information about and prior to initiating any assessment of a student.